 On CBC, anemia is usually present, and leukocytosis is common.

 Serologic testing should include anti-GBM antibodies (anti-GBM antibody disease); antistreptolysin O antibodies, anti-DNA antibodies, or cryoglobulins (immune complex RPGN); and antineutrophil cytoplasmic antibodies (ANCA) titers (pauci-immune RPGN).

-Complement measurement may be useful in suspected immune complex RPGN because hypocomplementemia is common.
+Complement measurement (serum C3 and C4) may be useful in suspected immune complex RPGN because hypocomplementemia is common.

 Early renal biopsy is essential.
 The feature common to all types of RPGN is focal proliferation of glomerular epithelial cells, sometimes interspersed with numerous neutrophils, that forms a crescentic cellular mass (crescents) and that fills Bowman space in > 50% of glomeruli.
 The glomerular tuft usually appears hypocellular and collapses.
 Necrosis within the tuft or involving the crescent may occur and may be the most prominent abnormality.
 In such patients, histologic evidence of vasculitis should be sought.

 Immunofluorescence microscopy findings differ for each type: